Take copies of your passports, visa and insurance and leave a copy at home with a family member or friend.

 And some packing tips...

-Choose your shoes wisely – they are a big space taker so think through what shoes you will need.
+Choose your shoes wisely – they are a big space taker so think through which shoes you will need

 Take your valuables in your hand luggage